 Table of Contents

 The five members of Group 17 are:

 These elements are collectively known as halogens.
 The word halogen has been derived from a Greek descent in which ‘halo’ means salt and ‘genes’ mean born.
 Therefore, halogens in Greek mean salt producers.
-Astatine is placed in the halogen group since its behavior is similar to that of iodine although it is a radioactive element.
+Astatine is placed in the halogen group since its behaviour is similar to that of iodine although it is a radioactive element.

-Chlorine is abundantly found in the lithosphere.
+Chlorine is a chemical element which is represented by the symbol Cl and has an atomic number 17.
+It is abundantly found in the lithosphere.
 It is never found in the free state due to its strong chemical affinity except in rare cases.
 It is a minor constituent of products from volcanic eruptions.
 The most common minerals containing chlorides are rock salt (NaCl), sylvite (KCl) and carnallite (MgCl2.KCl.6H2O).

-Astatine occupies the last position of the halogen group.
+Astatine is a radioactive chemical element which is represented with the symbol At and has an atomic number 85.
+It occupies the last position of the halogen group.
 It derives its name from Greek which means unstable.
 It is a very rarely found element and at any given time the concentration of this component is less than one gram in the earth’s crust.
 However, this element can be produced by bombarding bismuth-209 with an alpha particle.

-For any doubts regarding the occurrence of group 17 elements get in touch with our mentor support team at Byju’s.
+For any doubts regarding the occurrence of group 17 elements get in touch with our mentor support team at BYJU’S.